bitovi/academy/src/react-vite/11-controlled-vs-uncontrolled/controlled-vs-uncontrolled.md

 @diff ../../../exercises/react-vite/11-controlled-vs-uncontrolled/01-problem/src/pages/RestaurantOrder/RestaurantOrder.tsx ../../../exercises/react-vite/11-controlled-vs-uncontrolled/01-solution/src/pages/RestaurantOrder/RestaurantOrder.tsx only

+<strong>Having issues with your local setup?</strong> See the solution in [StackBlitz](https://stackblitz.com/fork/github/bitovi/academy/tree/main/exercises/react-vite/11-controlled-vs-uncontrolled/01-solution?file=src/pages/RestaurantOrder/RestaurantOrder.tsx) or [CodeSandbox](https://codesandbox.io/p/devbox/github/bitovi/academy/tree/main/exercises/react-vite/11-controlled-vs-uncontrolled/01-solution?file=src/pages/RestaurantOrder/RestaurantOrder.tsx).

 </details>

 ## Objective 2: Create a reusable text field component

 The order form is going to be made up of many input fields with labels.
-Rather than repeat multiple components let’s compose that structure in a single component named `FormTextField`.
+Rather than repeat multiple input components over and over, let’s compose that structure in a single component named `FormTextField`.
 Creating this component will involve using some of what we’ve learned from prior lessons.

-In this section, we will:

-- Learn how to use the `useId()` hook.

-### useId
+### The `useId()` Hook

 Since the value of every `id` attribute in an HTML document must be unique, this Hook is useful in creating a unique identifier string that can be used